Azure/AI-in-a-Box/edge-ai/aml-edge-in-a-box/readme.md

 ## Post Deployment
 Once your resources have been deployed you will need to do the following to get the notebooks up running and your Edge VM or device functioning properly:

 * When running the notebooks your user won't have permission to alter the storage account.
-Please Ensure that you have been assigned both Storage Blob Data Reader and Storage Blob Data Contributor roles.
+Please ensure that you have been assigned both **Storage Blob Data Reader** and ****Storage Blob Data Contributor** roles.

 * Once the VM is deployed or your physical device is setup you can ssh into the VM/device using the below command
     * ssh NodeVMAdmin@edgevm1.eastus.cloudapp.azure.com -p 2222